northstowekarate/northstowekarate.github.io/etiquette/index.md

 * Refrain from foul language and violence
 * Refer to your teacher as Sensei, never by their name alone
   * Using sensei as a title before or after the first/last name is also acceptable e.g. Sensei Simon or Apen-Sadler Sensei
 * If late, warm up if possible without interfering with the class and kneel at the edge of the dojo where the instructor can see you.
-You will be invited to join the class when it it safe to do so
+You will be invited to join the class when it is safe to do so.
   * Never just join in a class without permission - this could be dangerous, and is also disrespectful
 * Help your senior grades / instructor(s)
   * Example - If you see a senior grade sweeping the floor before the lesson, offer to help